If you are a visual learner, this post for Perfect Apple Pie & Step-by-Step Tutorial will help you in your quest for pie perfection!

 Cut the shortening into the flour and salt.
 I usually use a pastry cutter, but two knives will work just as well.
 Cut the shortening by placing a table knife in each hand, blades down.
 Now, place your fists together and pull the knives across the bowl in a cutting motion.
 This is way more difficult to explain than it is to execute.
 This step takes about one minute, or less.
-When you are out buying the apple-peeler-corer-slicer, get yourself a pastry cutter.
-Look it up.
-Very inexpensive.
-I’m sure you can get one at the $1 store.
+When you are buying the apple-peeler-corer-slicer, get yourself a pastry cutter.
+Also highly recommended and only a few dollars.

 After you take twenty minutes to figure out what I was trying to tell you in the last paragraph, your dough should look like this.
 Go back and re-read that last sentence.
 I didn’t say it should take 20 minutes to cut the shortening and flour together, just that figuring out my directions might take that long.
 Isn’t this helpful?